Agile-Solutions-GB-Ltd/automatic-eureka/python/agileetc/README.md

 * Example read/write YML files.
 * Example Unit Tests.
 * Example flake8 linter configuration.
-* Example line operation via click API allowing project to be ran from command line of from CICD pipelines.
+* Example line operation via click API allowing project to be run from command line of from CICD pipelines.
 * Example use of Fabric API to execute external commands.
 * Example use of Texttable for pretty table output.
-* Example Jenkins pipeline.
 * Example GoCD pipeline.
 * Example GitHub actions.
 * Python package publishing to PiPy.